andrevidela/Research-report/Thesis/index.md

 The results are pretty similar which gives us a greater confidence in their accuracy.

  There is however something we can do to improve our measurement and that is to subtract the startup time of the scheme runtime.
-Indeed every program is measured using the difference between the time it started and the time it ended.
-But this time also includes the time it takes to launch scheme and then execute a program on it.
-Indeed the following program:
+Indeed, every program is measured using the difference between the time it started and the time it ended.
+But this time also includes the time it takes to launch Scheme and then execute a program on it.
+Indeed, the following program:

 ```haskell
 main : IO ()